MySandbox-rahulkrbxr/GoodMovies/README.md

 - Solution: Ensure all services are running and ports are correctly configured
 - Check ports in application.properties:
   - Discovery Server: 8761
-  - Movie Catalog Service: 8094
+  - GoodMovies Catalog Service: 8094
-  - Movie Info Service: 8095
+  - GoodMovies Info Service: 8095
-  - Ratings Data Service: 8096
+  - GoodMovies Ratings Service: 8096

 ## Data Flow
-The system implements a microservices architecture where the movie-catalog-service orchestrates data from movie-info-service and ratings-data-service.
+The system implements a microservices architecture where the goodmovies-catalog-service orchestrates data from goodmovies-info-service and goodmovies-ratings-service.

 ```ascii
                                     ┌──────────────────┐